JavaScript Functions Explained: Input Parameters and Return Values for Beginners

 Here:

-(which is 300).- The calling code captures this value in the variable
+- The calling code captures this value in the variable result.

 This pattern — no input parameters and returns output — is common when the function's responsibility is purely to compute and give back a result.